Mandrill Mandrillus sphinx

 The Black-Throated Monitor is a mighty and large lizard reaching over 2 metres long.
 They are threatened by agriculture deforestation and #hunting for their leather and meat in Tanzania, Africa.
 Help them every time you shop and #Boycottpalmoil #Boycott4Wildlife

 Did you know that Black #leopards only differ from other leopards by the colour of their coat, a genetic variation that’s #recessive also known as melanism?
 One of their threats is #palmoil #deforestation.
-Help their survival #Boycottpalmoil #Boycott4Wildlife in the supermarket
+Help their survival be #vegan #Boycottpalmoil #Boycott4Wildlife in the supermarket

 On Overcoming Activism Exhaustion and Burn-Out